pujan9988/Digital-Signal-Processing/README.md

-#  Gender Classification from audio using DSAP (Digital Signal Analysis & Processing)
+# Gender Classification using DSAP (Digital Signal Analysis & Processing)

-This project is developed as a final project for the subject **DSAP (Digital Signal Analysis and Processing)** in the 7th semester of the Computer Engineering curriculum at IOE, Tribhuvan University.
+This project is developed for the subject **DSAP (Digital Signal Analysis and Processing)** in the 7th semester of Computer Engineering curriculum at IOE, Tribhuvan University.

-The main aim is to implement DSAP techniques practically using **Python** and popular libraries like `scipy`, `librosa`, and `sklearn`, and apply them in a **real-world use case**: identifying speaker gender from **spoken Nepali audio**.
+The main aim is to implement DSAP techniques practically using **Python** and popular libraries like `scipy`, `librosa`, and `sklearn`, and apply them in a **real-world use case**: identifying speaker gender from **spoken Nepali audio** using traditional signal processing techniques and machine learning algorithms.

 ---